VelbazhdSoftwareLLC/FreeKlondike/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with FourRowSolitaire.
+    You should have received a copy of the GNU General Public License along with FreeKlondike.
 If not, see <http://www.gnu.org/licenses/>.

 Card faces and deck 1 and 2 backs provided by http://www.jfitz.com/cards/